Attendees browse local vendor booths. / Courtesy RenzuTheLens, MAGWest

 Over the course of three days, whether it be through the music, arcade, or anything else, MAGWest stole the hearts of thousands of attendees, including mine.

 D’Anjou is a junior in his second year of journalism.
-He enjoys writing about the culture around media like movies and gaming.
-Outside of journalism he competes in local fighting game tournaments around the Bay Area.
+He enjoys writing movie reviews and about gaming culture.
+Outside of journalism, he competes in Street Fighter 6 tournaments around the Bay Area.